 Even participants who don’t make an appointment to discuss working with you may decide to do so in the future, so get them on your list!
 Offer a door prize in exchange for their email.
 Build your Newsletter List, your autoresponder list, your inbound marketing list, your automated blog postings.
 Have a drip system so that you continue to touch attendees on a regular basis and catch them when they NEED and WANT to hire you.

 How to find more speaking opportunities?
 Take my 20 day speaking challenge!

 Find speaking engagements by asking people 20 times in 20 days (and post on LinkedIn).
 Tell what you speak about.
 “I speak about my X story, which provides audiences with an informative yet entertaining speech about X. Benefit, benefit, benefit.
 Would you be interested in this speech?
 Do you know anyone that is looking for speakers?
 If so, please contact me at phone and email.”

-Being a better public speaker is NOT easy; otherwise EVERYONE would be doing it!
+Being a better financial advisor public speaker is NOT easy; otherwise EVERYONE would be doing it!
 But if you are determined to be the best you can be and to have the practice you’ve always wanted, there’s no better way than giving seminars and workshops to draw prospective clients to you.
 Contact me for a consultation to learn more!